Dhanuk: Uttar Pradesh

 In Uttar Pradesh, Dhanuks are given Scheduled Caste status and at the time of the 2011 Census of India, their population was 651,355 people.

 There is some ambiguity in the use of the term dhanuk in the state.
 As per some scholars, this cast was largely associated with the scheduled tribe Bhil.
 However, some scholars, like Professor Susan Wadley, have described the Dhanuk as a "midwife caste".
 Janet Chawla has noted that using the term for midwives "highlights the idea that birth-related work, indeed vitally important bodywork can be part of the same matrix of tasks".
 From many years valmiki (caste in India) claims dhanuk as their sub caste and hence use "dhanuk" as their surname in parts of western up, hence have been equated to trash related works.

 Sarah Pinto, an anthropologist has noted that most people are engaged in agricultural work.
 She believes that there is an "overidentification of caste with iconic labour", and is more a reflection of the worldviews of both Brahmins and the later British colonizers than of reality.

+In recent years, organisations like the Akhil Bhartiya Dhanuk Ekta Mahasangh have been working for social and political empowerment of the Dhanuk community.